 NOTE 1: The UE in RRC_CONNECTED is only required to acquire broadcasted SIB1 and MBS broadcast if the UE can acquire it without disrupting unicast or MBS multicast data reception, i.e., the broadcast and unicast/MBS multicast beams are quasi co-located.
 The UE in RRC_INACTIVE state while SDT procedure is ongoing, is only required to acquire broadcasted SIB1 and MIB if the UE can acquire them without disrupting unicast data reception, i.e. the broadcast and unicast beams are quasi co-located.

-NOTE 2: UE in RRC_INACTIVE that does not support inactiveStateNTN-r17 enters RRC_IDLE upon cell reselection between TN cell and NTN cell, and initiates the NAS signalling connection recovery (see TS 24.501 [23]).
+NOTE 2: UE in RRC_INACTIVE that does not support inactiveStateNTN-r17 enters RRC_IDLE upon cell reselection from TN cell to NTN cell, and initiates the NAS signalling connection recovery (see TS 24.501 [23]).

+NOTE 3: UE in RRC_INACTIVE that supports inactiveStateNTN-r17 disregards those RRC configurations in the suspendConfig which the UE cannot support in this cell upon cell reselection between TN cell and NTN cell.

+Apple suggested TP is as below:

+NOTE 3: For a UE in RRC_ INACTIVE that supports inactivativeStateNTN-r17 but does not support a given feature in RRC_INACTIVE of NTN cell, the UE discards the RRC configuration of that function in suspendConfig when reselecting from TN cell to NTN cell.

 END OF CHANGE